petersson90/engineering-basics/03-Containerization/02-Twitter-API-Containerization/README.md

 The goal of this exercise is to continue the previous work: **Twitter API**.

-We have already set up an web application and a database, and now we will focus on containerizing this stack locally, to be able to develop on it, and run our tests inside containers.
+Now we will focus on containerizing this stack locally, to be able to develop on it, and run our tests inside containers.

 ---